micro-manager/micro-manager/doc/how-to-build.md

    (Java Runtime Environment) rather than a JDK).
 Not setting `JAVA_HOME` may allow `configure` to autodetect a suitable Java home.

+2. On Ubuntu, multiple versions of OpenJDK may be installed on the system.
+Use `java -version` to see which one is active.
+To list the possibilities, use `sudo update-java-alternatives --list`.
+Use the same command with `--set` to switch between installations.
+Other distributions have similar (but different) commands.

-2. Find the desirable JDK home on your system.
+3. Find the desirable JDK home on your system.
 This is a directory that usually has "jdk" and the Java version number (such as 1.8) in its name, and contains the directories `bin` (in which `java`, `javac`, and `jar` are found) and `include` (in which `jni.h` is found).
 Pass